Trades Insurance Online :: News

 Insurance News

-Australian Insurers Falling Behind in Risk Preparedness
+Australian Insurers Face Growing Challenges in Risk Preparedness

-Australian Insurers Falling Behind in Risk Preparedness
+Australian Insurers Face Growing Challenges in Risk Preparedness

-Recent findings from the PwC Insurance Banana Skins Survey reveal that Australian insurers are lagging behind their global counterparts in risk preparedness.
-The survey, which gathered insights from 698 insurance executives across 42 territories, indicates that Australian insurers scored 6.6% lower on the Preparedness Index compared to the global average. - read more
+Recent findings from the PwC Insurance Banana Skins Survey reveal that Australian insurers are increasingly vulnerable compared to their global counterparts, particularly in areas of risk preparedness.
+The survey, which gathered insights from 698 insurance executives across 42 territories, indicates that Australian insurers scored 6.6% lower on the Preparedness Index than the global average.
+This gap underscores the pressing need for the Australian insurance sector to bolster its strategies against emerging threats. - read more

 Trades Insurance Articles